deveyNull/TenetsOfCyber/README.md

         3. Criminals are allowed to do whatever they want as long as it doesn&#39;t hurt host country

 1. Signalling and Escalation in Cyberspace
+    1. Intelligence Gathering
+        1. Everything is intelligence gathering until proven otherwise
+        2. Everyone does it
+        3. No it is not an escalation
-    1. Implants in Critical Infrastructure
+    2. Implants in Critical Infrastructure
         1. We do it to, we just yell when we find stuff in our networks
         2. No benefit to anyone acting shocked, shocked I tell you when we get owned
-    2. Signaling
+    3. Signaling
         1. Ambiguous, attacks have no clear objective until actions are taken
         2. Almost all attacks look the same and can be repurposed at any time
         3. Nobody can tell who did what, unless you cryptographically do so.
 Noone has ever done that.
-    3. Speed of decision making
+    4. Speed of decision making
          1. Decisions need to be made faster than the information needed to make the decisions will come in.
 The options are don&#39;t make decisions or have red lines that make your decision making process easier
-     4. Red Lines
+    5. Red Lines
-        1. Useful for making decisions easily
+        1. Useless without attribution
         2. Useless if your enemies know what they are
-        3. Will be crossed by non-attrib actors and you won&#39;t be able to do anything about it
+            1. Will be crossed by non-attrib actors and you won&#39;t be able to do anything about it
-    5. Escalation
+    6. Escalation
-        1. Don&#39;t be the person who starts a shooting war over some malware in your grid
+        1. Don&#39;t be the person who starts a shooting war over some malware in your power plants

 1. Types of Action in Cyberspace (In progress, hard)